shounic/docs/spawn.md

 > what happens if you spectate the cart?

-you spawn at home like normal tf2
+the plugin tries to spawn you on the last valid player you spectated. if not, you spawn at home like normal tf2

 > what happens if you're floating in the air looking at the map?

-you spawn at home like normal tf2
+the plugin tries to spawn you on the last valid player you spectated. if not, you spawn at home like normal tf2

 > since the person you're spectating needs to be alive at the moment you spawn, what happens if they die?

-you spawn at home like normal tf2
+the plugin tries to spawn you on the last valid player you spectated. if not, you spawn at home like normal tf2

 > everyone is going to go behind!!